 From this point the .tsv files of the tuber can be used for training the neural networks.
 The tsv files of the flowers need to be modified before using them for training the neural networks.
-To automate this modification process a bash script is developed that will run two python scripts (see appendix 1.1.3, the third script in figure 3 and appendices 1.5.3 and 1.5.4).
+To automate this modification process a bash script was developed that will run two python scripts (see appendix 1.1.3, the third script in figure 3 and appendices 1.5.3 and 1.5.4).
 The first python script, combine_files.py, creates tsv files per section by combining the tsv files in that specific section.
 When all sections have a tsv file the second python script, add_columns.py, will be running.
 This script creates extra columns, one column per section.
 After creating the columns they will be filled in.
 The guideline for this step is: the first section gets 1’s in the first column and -1’s in all other columns.
 The second section gets 1’ in the second column and -1’ in all other columns etc. The order of the sections is based on the alphabet.
 After this step the data can be used to train the neural networks.

 Neural networks

 After completing all these preparation steps, a neural network can be trained.
-To train the network a Perl script written by Rutger Vos, trainai.pl [19], is used (see appendix 1.4.3).
+To train the network a Perl script written by Rutger Vos, trainai.pl [19], was used (see appendix 1.4.3).
 This script accepts a directory with tsv files, the number of categories (is the number of extra columns), the output file, a Desired Error and the maximal number of epochs.
 The last one is the number of rounds the network will be trained.
 When this number is reached, the training process will stop.

 Because the network is trained with the tsv files, it is trained to see patterns in the colour intensities of RBG.
 Now the network acts like it can see different colours.

 During this project 14 ANNs were created for identifying slipper orchid flowers.
 Seven for the first test run and seven for the second test run.
-As mentions earlier the Desired Error is lowered ten times per network.
+As mentions earlier the Desired Error was lowered ten times per network.
 The networks can be found on:

 https://github.com/naturalis/img-classify/tree/master/webapp/ann

-All ANNs with a name ending with 4x.ann were used for the first test run and all ANN’s with 5x.ann are used for the second test run.
+All ANNs with a name ending with 4x.ann were used for the first test run and all ANN’s with 5x.ann were used for the second test run.
 Due to time constraints, networks for tubers of salep orchids and look-a-likes were created, but not tested.

 First test run

-In the first test run four of the seven sections, Barbata, Brachypetalum, Coryopedilum and Parvisepalum were tested.
-The ANNs were also tested with a few pictures of the hybrids of Parvisepalum and Brachypetalum.
+In the first test run four of the seven sections of Paphiopedilum, i.e. Barbata, Brachypetalum, Coryopedilum and Parvisepalum were tested.
+The ANNs were also tested with a few pictures of hybrids between species of Parvisepalum and Brachypetalum.
 The results of these tests can be found in supplementary 4.
 The different networks are shown horizontally and the different pictures vertically.
-A green cell with the text correct means the network has classified the picture to the correct section.
-A yellow cell with the text Unknown means the network was unable to classify the picture.
-A yellow cell with the text Unknown <number>/<number> means the network was unable to select a section.
-When this text is green, one of the options is the correct section.
-A red cell with the text Incorrect <number> means the network classified the picture to a wrong section.
-The number indicates to which section the network classified the picture.
+A green cell with the text ‘Correct’ means the network classified the picture to the correct section.
+A yellow cell with the text ‘Unknown’ means the network was unable to classify the picture to any section.
+A yellow cell with the text ‘Unknown <number>/<number>’ means the network was unable to select a section from two options.
+When this text is green, one of the options was the correct section.
+A red cell with the text ‘Incorrect <number> ‘means the network classified the picture to a wrong section.
+The number indicates to which section the network erroneously classified the picture.
 Below, the obtained results will be discussed in more detail.

 Section Barbata